realamirhe/react-aptor/README.md

 ### **deps** `[]`

-React dependencies array for re-instantiating your third-party-packages.
-It will call `instantiate` with latest node, params when ever shallow comparison for with the previous deps array finds inequality.
+React dependencies array for re-instantiating your third-party packages.
+It will call `instantiate` with the latest node, params whenever shallow comparison for with the previous deps array finds inequality.

 ---